-Unfortunately, Free CloudFlare plan does not allow using a custom SSL certificate.
+Unfortunately, Free Cloudflare plan does not allow using a custom SSL certificate.
 Even if the certificate is properly configured on the server, browsers will show “common name mismatch” errors.
-Acting as a proxy, CloudFlare hides real NS records of the domain, so the web client cannot reach and check the valid SSL certificate installed on the web server, but gets the SSL issued for CloudFlare.
-There are two ways to fix the mismatch: either upgrade to the paid Business or Enterprise plan, or disable the CloudFlare.
-By disabling the CloudFlare you will change the NS records back to hosting DNS; then the clients will be able to reach the server directly and verify your certificate as trusted.
-A paid plan will let you upload the custom certificate to the CloudFlare account.
+Acting as a proxy, Cloudflare hides real NS records of the domain, so the web client cannot reach and check the valid SSL certificate installed on the web server, but gets the SSL issued for Cloudflare.
+There are two ways to fix the mismatch: either upgrade to the paid Business or Enterprise plan, or disable Cloudflare.
+By disabling the Cloudflare you will change the NS records back to hosting DNS; then the clients will be able to reach the server directly and verify your certificate as trusted.
+A paid plan will let you upload the custom certificate to the Cloudflare account.

 Why are images/css/js files missing when loading HTTPS?